SydneyPhoenix26/final-countdown/README.md

 ## What can we do ? ##
 Understand that the future of our children is at stake.
 We cannot let the Gods of capitalism decide.

+## Where are the decisions being made ##
+AGI-26 Conference : San Francisco from July 27–30, 2026